garrandall/popular-music-data/tracks/i-found-love-the-party.md

 Oh, he's got me acting crazy
 Like a girl thats never been kissed before
 He's got the look of just the guy
-That i've been waiting for
+That I've been waiting for
 Oh oh, I tell you

 I found love this time